astraughn5/recipe-generator/README.md

 # Your Recipe Generator to find a meal.

-Welcome to your [recipe generator] (https://astraughn5.github.io/recipe-generator/).
+Welcome to your [recipe generator](https://astraughn5.github.io/recipe-generator/).
 This web application was built using the Edamam API, JavaScript, HTML, and CSS.
 The idea came from my roommates when they mentioned being able to search an ingredient and recieve a list of recipes to go through.

 ## Functionality